stefanspringer1/swift-package-manager/Documentation/Design/EvolutionIdeas.md

 when a package is being built for a certain platform.
-This is currently possible using `#if os` checks, but it leads to two problems: 1) it forces a non-declarative syntax in the manifest file, and 2) it causes issues in maintaining the `Package.resolved` file as the dependency is added or removed depending on the platform.
+This is currently possible using `#if os` checks, but it leads to two problems: 1) it forces a non-declarative syntax in the manifest file, and 2) it causes issues in maintaining the `Composition.resolved` file as the dependency is added or removed depending on the platform.

 Thread: N/A